Criteo founder raises $19 million for ride-sharing app Less

 Less is a ride-sharing service for commuters and other short distance rides.
 This isn’t yet another on-demand ride hailing app.
 Less matches existing drivers going from A to B with other people looking for a ride on the way.

-And in order to do this and attract more users, Less is developing a navigation app first.
+In order to do this and attract more users, Less is developing a navigation app first.
 But developing a Waze competitor from scratch isn’t easy.
 That’s why the company wants to convince people to use the app by rewarding them.

 In addition to the usual turn-by-turn directions, Less gives you a bit of cash (€0.10 per km or €0.15 per km for instance) if you drive in an area with outdated data.
 This way, Less can learn more about current traffic, the average time it takes to drive across Paris and more.